Most major financial institutions fall into two categories – credit unions or banks.

 Get started with sustainable banking today

-It’s worth noting that the products credit unions offer are no different from those provided by banks.
+Now that you know all the credit union pros and cons, you should also note that the products credit unions offer are no different from those provided by banks.

 However, the way that you invest your money can also have an impact on the environment.